JFuellem/RNBO-FMOD-Wrapper/README.md

 ## RNBO Design instructions

-1. Name your Plugin by either naming it the rnbo object in the inspector or adding a |param| object with argument ```Name_<PluginName>```.
-The naming has following priority object name > Classname (export) > Name_ parameter.
-2. Create an RNBO patch as you like either as an instrument or effect.
+1. Create an RNBO patch as you like either as an instrument or effect.
 The presence of in~ and out~ objects determines the type.
 **2a.
 Featuring Multichannel-Expansion:** All effects with one in~ and one out~ channel are expanded to the channel configuration inside the middleware.
-3. Add |param| objects that you need. min, max, value and unit attributes will automatically be transferred.
+2. Add |param| objects that you need. min, max, value and unit attributes will automatically be transferred.
-4. Optionally add any or multiple of the following |inports| that will receive 3d-Attributes from the source as a list:
+3. Optionally add any or multiple of the following |inports| that will receive 3d-Attributes from the source as a list:

   | Argument | Explanation             |
   |----------|-------------------------|